Kevin Rudd: Society

 In May 2008, Rudd was drawn into the controversy over photographic artist Bill Henson and his work depicting naked adolescents as part of a show due to open at an inner-city gallery in Sydney.
 In a televised interview, Rudd stated that he found the images "absolutely revolting" and that they had "no artistic merit".
-These views swiftly drew censure from members of the "creative stream" who attended the 2020 Summit convened by Rudd, led by actor Cate Blanchett.
+These views swiftly drew censure from members of the "creative stream" who attended the 2020 Summit convened by Rudd, led by actress Cate Blanchett.

 Resignation

-On 23 June 2010, the Sydney Morning Herald reported that Rudd's Chief of Staff, Alister Jordan, had talked to over half of the Labor caucus to gauge the level of Rudd's support within the party.
+On 23 June 2010, the Sydney Morning Herald reported that Rudd's chief of staff, Alister Jordan, had talked to over half of the Labor caucus to gauge the level of Rudd's support within the party.
 This followed significant media speculation that his deputy, Julia Gillard, would challenge him for the leadership.
 Late that evening, after it became clear that Rudd had lost the support of a large number of Labor MPs, Gillard publicly requested that Rudd hold a leadership election as soon as possible.
 Rudd subsequently announced a leadership election for 24 June, saying that he would stand.
 Hours before the vote, however, it became clear that Rudd would not have the support to win, and so he stood down as Labor leader and prime minister.

 Gillard was elected unopposed, becoming Australia's first female prime minister.
 Bill Shorten, the Parliamentary Secretary for Disabilities and Children's Services and a key member of the Labor Party's right faction, speculated that it was the Government's handling of the insulation program, the sudden announcement of change of policy on the Carbon Pollution Reduction Scheme, and the way in which they had "introduced the debate" about the Resource Super Profits Tax as the main reasons which had led to a collapse in support for Rudd's leadership.

-Barry Cohen, a former minister in the Hawke Government, said that many in the Labor Party felt ignored by Rudd's centralist leadership style, and his at times insulting and rude treatment of staff and other ministers.
+Barry Cohen, a former minister in the Hawke government, said that many in the Labor Party felt ignored by Rudd's centralist leadership style, and his at times insulting and rude treatment of staff and other ministers.
 Many were willing to overlook this due to his immense popularity, but when Rudd's poll numbers began to drop in late 2009 and 2010, they wanted to install a leader more able to establish consensus and involve the party caucus as a whole.
 Rudd became the first Australian prime minister to be removed from office by his own party during his first term.